-The Best Way to Level a Concrete Floor For Laminate Flooring (Must Read!)
+Level a Concrete Floor For Laminate Flooring (7 Easy Steps)

-When installing a laminate floor on top of a concrete subfloor, you have two options: either overlay the concrete with plywood or level the concrete floor for laminate flooring to protect it from moisture and create a smooth surface for the laminate to rest on.
+Another is to level the concrete floor for installing laminate flooring.
+It protects from moisture and creates a smooth surface for the laminate to rest on.

 Usually, it would be better to hire a professional for this work.
 Still, if you’re good at DIY, you can level a floor yourself using the directions below.
-In some cases, however, you may need professional assistance if your home contains very high or low spots or if there is termite damage.
+Your home may need professional help if there are high or low spots or if termites are present.

 Prepare the Room for Leveling Before you Begin